Code-Institute-Submissions/walshyc-milestone-project-1/README.md

 ## Testing

+#### Validation

+I ran each HTML file through a HTMl validator on https://validator.w3.org.
+This showed up some issues with stray i tages around some of the Social Media icons in the footer.
+The validator also showed up the fact that I had px after the height and width in the attribute of some of my images that I hadn't realised wasn't required.

+I used https://jigsaw.w3.org/css-validator to validate my CSS file style.css, this proved to be all correct.

+#### Usability

 1. Join:
     1. Click on the join button to bring up the modal.
     2. Tried to submit the form with each field empty separately and it wouldn't allow me to.